A Taste of the 2025 EPCOT International Food & Wine Festival

 Every item at the International Food & Wine Festival is listed in an official festival passport.

 Each time you try a new dish, you’ll add a sticker to your passport.
-Once you’ve collected five stickers, head to the Shimmering Sips stand for a prize.
+Once you’ve collected five stickers, head to the designated 2025 stand for a prize.

 Eat to the Beat: A Star-Studded Concert Series